Working with scikit-image

 Imageio provides intuitive functions for reading and writing (saving) images.
 All of the popular image formats, such as BMP, PNG, JPEG, and TIFF are supported, along with several more esoteric formats.
 Check the Supported Formats docs for a list of all formats.
 Matplotlib provides a large collection of plotting utilities.

 Let us examine a simple Python program to load, display, and save an image to a different format.
-Here are the first few lines:

 PYTHON